AmaniGudali95/farmbeats_Agentic_AI/README.md

   Chunk 0 ends:   "...An average farmer in Sub-Saharan Africa" Chunk 1 starts: "earns less than $2 per day..."
   → Subject and predicate in different chunks
-  → Neither chunk retrieves correctly for "smallholder farmer income"
+  → Neither chunk retrieves correctly

 overlap=60:
   Complete sentence appears in at least one chunk